Kaixhin/dockerfiles/cuda-torch-plus/README.md

 Usage
 -----
-With the NVIDIA Docker plugin running, the command will be as such: ``docker run -it `curl -s localhost:3476/docker/cli` kaixhin/cuda-torch``.
+Use NVIDIA Docker: ``nvidia-docker run -it kaixhin/cuda-torch``.

 For more information on CUDA on Docker, see the [repo readme](https://github.com/Kaixhin/dockerfiles#cuda).

 To use Jupyter/iTorch open up the appropriate port.
-For example, use ``docker run -it -p 8888:8888 `curl -s localhost:3476/docker/cli` kaixhin/cuda-torch``.
+For example, use ``nvidia-docker run -it -p 8888:8888 kaixhin/cuda-torch``.
 Then run `jupyter notebook --ip="0.0.0.0" --no-browser` to open a notebook on `localhost:8888`.

 Citation
 --------